netbox-community/ansible_modules/docs/plugins/netbox_export_template_module.rst

         <div class="ansible-option-indent-desc"></div><div class="ansible-option-cell">

-      Name of the contact role to be created
+      The name of the export template

       .. raw:: html